 There are 3 evaluation criteria: Excellence, Impact and Implementation, weighting 50%, 30% and 20%, respectively.
 The reviewers and interviewers will use the 3 evaluation criteria when assessing the proposal and interview.
 The evaluation criteria are weighted differently and the set of weightings shown below will be applied to the scores provided for each of the criteria.
 Priority ranking will be used to rank applications that achieve exactly the same score.
-The ROSETTA evaluation criteria, weighthing and priority ranking are shown in Error!
-Reference source not found.
+The ROSETTA evaluation criteria, weighting and priority ranking are shown here